sns3/sns3-satellite/README.md

  * `sat-lora-regenerative-example.cc`: Create a scenario with Lora configuration and regenerative satellites

+# Annex

-# Annex - Installation using bake
+## Installation using bake

-Warning: this is an old installation method, it has not been tested on latest ns-3 and SNS-3 versions, thus there is no garantee of success.
+:warning: **Warning:** This is an old installation method, it has not been tested on latest ns-3 and SNS-3 versions, thus there is no garantee of success.

-## Preparations
+### Preparations

 [Bake](http://planete.inria.fr/software/bake/index.html) is a tool developed to simplify the download and install process of ns-3.
 It can be extended to make it aware of external modules to ns-3 such as SNS-3.
 You will first need to get bake.